dfir-dd/nt-hive2/README.md

  - use of [BinRead](https://docs.rs/binread/latest/binread/) to parse hive files
  - support of displaying last written timestamps
- - possibly recovery of deleted cells (might be added in the future)
+ - recovery of deleted cells

 # `regdump`